chuacw/JSONRPC_Framework/README.md

 Obtaining an ISomeJSONRPC interface
 ---
 Create a function that returns an ISomeJSONRPC interface.
+This will always be the type of TJSONRPCWrapper, which you'll cast to ISomeJSONRPC.

 The most simple function to return an ISomeJSONRPC interface is as follows:
 ```